The history of NoHo Partners goes back 30 years

 Mia and Kasperi Saari and Pertti and Maria Hynninen purchase the shareholdings of the other shareholders, thereafter owning Royal Ravintolat in equal shares.

 The company’s operations are expanded into the food restaurant business.

 Through corporate transactions, business is increased even more strongly in pubs and nightclubs.

 Hotels Haven and Fabian are established.

-Restamax carries out a targeted share issue, as a result of which the company’s ownership base expands, and the Restamax Group in its present form is created through corporate transactions.
+Restamax carries out a targeted share issue, as a result of which the company’s ownership base expands, and the Restamax Group is created through corporate transactions.

 2011Royal Ravintolat Oy